Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Upgrade/HorizontalPodAutoScaler.md

 ### **2. How HPA Works**
 - **Metrics Collection:** HPA continuously monitors resource usage metrics (e.g., CPU, memory) of the pods using the Kubernetes metrics server.
 - **Target Utilization:** You define a target resource utilization level (e.g., 70% CPU utilization).
-- **Scaling Decision:** HPA calculates the desired number of replicas based on the current resource usage and the target utilization.
-- If the average usage exceeds the target, it scales up the number of replicas; if it’s below, it scales down.
 - **Control Loop:** HPA operates in a loop, periodically checking metrics and adjusting the number of replicas accordingly.

 ### **3. Configuration and API Versions**